-"Families In Motion" - This is the theme that applies to the program's parent and family activities throughout the year.
+GEB works with the Policy Council with shared decision making for the program's activities, policies, budget and grant, etc.

 Parents and Families are the heart of Head Start.
 We need you to make things happen in the Head Start Program.
-"Families in Motion" activities include:

-- Parent-Child Day, which occurs before the first day of Head Start classes.
+Parents and other family members can actively be involved in the Guam Head Start Program in many ways.

+- K Encourage and support your child's learning by working in your own home with your child and participating in home visits and parent teacher conferences. - ✗ Participate in the governance of the Head Start classroom and Program by: - Attending and supporting the monthly Center Level Parent Group (CLPG) meetings - Serving as officers of the CLPG or parent representative of the Guam Head Start Policy Council (GHSPC) - Parent-Child Day occurs before the first day of Head Start classes.
 This day is an orientation where parent(s)/guardian(s) and their child go to their assigned classrooms to get acquainted with the teacher and teacher assistant, meet other parents and children, arrange bus transportation, and complete necessary forms.
 Children go home with parents after these activities. - Parent Trainings at the Center Level or other venue that cover topics such as nutrition, health, safety, effective discipline, budgeting, stress management, child development, and parenting skills.
 These workshops will be announced once they have been scheduled.
 Notices will be posted in the classroom and sent home with your child.
-Please let your teacher know of your interests so trainings can be coordinated to meet parents' needs. - Head Start Parent Conferences in which the Program works with community partners to provide information, training and activities for parents on a variety of subjects to include parenting, health, child abuse and neglect, services related to job placement and adult education.
+Please let your teacher know of your interests so trainings can be coordinated to meet parents' needs. - ✗ Head Start Parent Conferences in which the Program works with community partners to provide information, training and activities for parents on a variety of subjects to include parenting, health, child abuse and neglect, services related to job placement and adult education.
 The primary parent conference is held in October during Head Start Awareness Month.
 Additional conferences may be scheduled. - ✗ The Head Start Children's Fitness Fair scheduled in March is sponsored by The Guam Head Start Policy Council is a community outreach event where Head Start parents as well as community partners provide services, information and fitness activities to encourage children and families to get healthy!
 This is also the event where Registration Information for the upcoming school year is released to include, dates, times and places that registration outreaches will occur. - Parent and Child activities in the classroom and outside the classroom that are planned by parents and facilitated by the teaching staff. - Community Events and Outreaches that Head Start is a part of.
-We welcome parents to participate with staff in these events because parents are our greatest asset in advertising for our program. - Annual Grant Application and Budget Review and Approval also need parent participation.
+We welcome parents to participate with staff in these events because parents are our greatest asset in advertising for our program. - X Annual Grant Application and Budget Review and Approval also need parent participation.
 Members of the Guam Head Start Policy Council (GHSPC) and all parents play a major role in writing and approving the goals written in the Guam Head Start Grant, planning spending through the review and approval of the grant budget and in outlining the needs of Head Start families as well as the community as a whole written in the grant each year.

-WITHOUT THE SUPPORT OF OUR PARENTS AND FAMILIES, THESE ACTIVITIES WILL NOT BE A SUCCESS.
+We need the SUPPORT OF OUR PARENTS AND FAMILIES to make these ACTIVITIES a SUCCESS.